List of Saw characters: Michael Marks

 In Saw II, Michael Marks is a police informant working for Detective Eric Matthews.
 He awakes with a spike-filled mask (called a "Venus flytrap" by Jigsaw) locked around his neck.
 A videotape and a set of x-ray slides reveal that the key has been surgically implanted behind his right eye, and in order to retrieve it he must remove his eye with a scalpel.
-He cannot bring himself to do it, and when the timer expires, the mask closes on his head and kills him.
+He cannot bring himself to do it, and when the timer expires, the mask closes on his head, killing him instantly.

 Michael is seen again in a flashback in Saw IV, in the waiting room of Jill Tuck's clinic.
 It is shown in Saw V that his surname is Marks, as indicated by a document observed by Agent Peter Strahm.

 Michael makes an appearance in Saw 3D, where it is revealed in a flashback sequence that Dr. Lawrence Gordon surgically placed the key behind his eye for the purposes of his test in Saw II.